andrehe001/aad-coach/Setup.md

 ## Setup of gameengine(done by hack-teams)

-1. Deploy an azure sql DB and find the connection string.
+1. An instance of Azure SQL DB should be deployed to your RG already.
+Change the password to be able to access it, find the connection string and adjust the firewall.

 2. Create table matchresults and turns based on provided scripts.

-3. Deploy a redis cache and find the connection string.
+3. Redis should be deployed into your RG already.
+Get the connection string.

 4. Deploy Gameengine
 Modify the blackbox_gameengine_deployment file to reference your connection strings.